Gravitational-wave and electromagnetic detections in the context of the CosmoDC2 LSST synthetic catalog: Results

 Since only detected events are included, superior network configurations naturally yield more populated histograms.
 The Einstein Telescope notably reduces the higher-uncertainty tail seen for BBH mergers with the LVK network.
 While more advanced networks detect a higher fraction of events with precisely constrained parameters (left tails), their enhanced detection sensitivity also includes events with inherently larger uncertainties (right tails), as in the case of BNS and BHNS mergers.

 The distributions clearly separate into three groups: LVK alone, networks incorporating ET (with minimal differences between the two ET configurations), and networks that include CE.
 The smaller uncertainties observed for BNS mergers are primarily due to their typically higher SNR--resulting from their longer inspiral phase--combined with their lower chirp mass and closer distances to the observer, all of which contribute to improved parameter estimation precision.
-It is noteworthy that these parameter uncertainties depend strongly on the choice of waveform models; see Appendix~\ref{ap:approximant}.
+It is noteworthy that these parameter uncertainties depend strongly on the choice of waveform model; see Appendix~\ref{ap:approximant}, where we show that including higher-order modes yields a substantial improvement, whereas spin precession produces only a modest change.